cea-hpc/modules/doc/source/design/module-tags.rst

 - With ``prereq``-like commands:

-    - only the first loaded requirement in specified list gets its tag list updated
+    - all loaded requirement in specified list get their tag list updated
     - loading requirement does not get its tag list updated (no real use case foreseen for cyclic dependencies)